kubernetes-sigs/kustomize/site/content/en/docs/Tasks/labels_and_annotations.md

         someName: someValue
 ```
 ### Add Selector Labels
-[`labels.includeSelectors`] field be used to add labels to the `spec.selectors` field of all Resources in a project.
+[`labels.includeSelectors`] can be used to add labels to the `spec.selectors` field of all Resources in a project.
 Note that this also adds labels to the `spec.template` field for applicable Resources.

 Labels added to the `spec.selectors` field should not be changed after Workload and Service Resources have been created in a cluster.